 Before we get in-depth into creating an operational marketing plan, let’s discuss the role that marketing plays within the organization.
 This will create the right mindset for creating an operational marketing plan.

-To be successful, marketing teams need to set a clear strategy, get buy-in from all members of the team.
+To be successful, marketing teams need to set a clear strategy, get buy-in from all team members.
 Over time, they should continually reinforce the direction by revisiting the operational marketing plan throughout the year.

 Goals and Objectives

-Marketing should play a part in shaping marketing goals to achieve company objectives - this means determining the target audience, gathering intelligence on competitors and the marketplace, and more.
+Marketing should play a part in shaping marketing goals to achieve company objectives - determining the target audience, gathering intelligence on competitors and the marketplace, and more.

 Marketing needs to be involved in messaging.
 The sales channels.
 The sales tools.
 These elements all fall under the 4 Ps of Marketing (and the fifth “P”, people.)
 In other words, marketing needs to have control over its destiny.
 They may not be the decision-maker in an organization, but marketers should, at a minimum, be heavy influencers in the process.